MarcosBernal/cloudformation-manager/README.md

 Tested on debian (ubuntu 18.04)

 ## Use
+The program can be used in the following way:

-    cloudformation-manager [YOUR_PATH_FOLDER_WITH_CLOUDFORMATION_FILES]
+    cloudformation-manager [YOUR_FOLDER_PATH_WITH_CLOUDFORMATION_FILES]

+where the folder specified as argument contains two files: a config.yml and a template.yml

 ## Example
 The following example creates two stacks from the templates stored in the example folder.

-The first stack creates a sns topic to the email specified in the [template](example/1_sns/config.yml) (change it to your own email)
+The first stack creates a sns topic to the email specified in terminal (change the [template](example/1_sns/config.yml) to add it as a literal if you prefer).
-The second stack uses the exported variables created in the first stack to show how they can be connected.
+The second stack uses the exported variables created in the first stack (without being hard-linked as [import value does](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html)).

     cloudformation-manager ~/WORKSPACE/cloudformation-manager/example/1_sns ~/WORKSPACE/cloudformation-manager/example/2_bucket